Architecture + Homelessness: Inclusive practices for urban solidarity

 This systematic review identifies which factors influence the achievement of energy retrofits for households vulnerable to energy poverty.
 The results identify a range of influential factors across several themes: financial, policy, organizational, trust, communication, technical, attitudes, and health.
 Quality of life, health, trust, and communication are particularly influential motivating factors among households vulnerable to energy poverty.
 Financial considerations such as the availability of no-cost retrofits and the prospect of lower costs are also important.
 Government requirements to retrofit and minimum energy standards are motivating, particularly in the social housing sector.

-Repeated Flooding in Pointe-Gatineau: From Living Neighbourhood to Wasteland
+Repeated flooding in Pointe-Gatineau: From living neighbourhood to wasteland

 By Ariane Hamel and Nathalie St-Amour